 On successful completion of this subject the learner will be able to:

-- Understand the role of major theories, movements, trends, procedures, systems and methods in the development of architecture and built environment within its historic and geographic context.
+- Analyse the role of major theories, movements, trends, procedures, systems and methods in the development of architecture and built environment within its historic and geographic context.

-- Appreciate the vernacular and indigenous wisdom embedded in building activities in theory development and creation.
+- Apply the vernacular and indigenous wisdom embedded in building activities in theory development and creation.

 - Choose appropriate precent studies and apply the gained knowledge to inform one’s concurrent and future design projects.